sarahwie/sarahwie.github.io/index.md

 layout: default
 ---

 I am a tenure-track assistant professor in the Department of Computer Science at the University of Maryland, College Park (UMD).
-I am a member of the [CLIP (Computational Linguistics and Information Processing) lab](https://wiki.umiacs.umd.edu/clip/index.php/Main_Page) and also affiliated with the [Institute for Advanced Computer Study (UMIACS)](https://www.umiacs.umd.edu/).
+I am a member of the [CLIP (Computational Linguistics and Information Processing) lab](https://wiki.umiacs.umd.edu/clip/index.php/Main_Page) and also affiliated with UMD's [AI Interdisciplinary Institute (AIM)](https://aim.umd.edu/) and [Institute for Advanced Computer Study (UMIACS)](https://www.umiacs.umd.edu/).

-My expertise is at at the intersection of natural language processing (NLP), empirical machine learning, and explainable AI.
-I research the **interpretability and transparency of language models (LMs)** and other neural networks, with the goal of increasing their reliability, safety, and performance.
-I also focus on providing natural language explanations for users of LMs that are faithful to models' internal operations.
+My expertise is at the intersection of natural language processing (NLP), empirical machine learning, and explainable AI.
+I research the **interpretability of language models (LMs)** and other neural networks, with the goal of increasing their transparency, reliability, safety, and utility.
+I also focus on providing natural language explanations to users of LMs that are faithful to models' internal operations.

 Previously, I was a postdoctoral researcher at the Allen Institute for AI (Ai2) and the University of Washington, working with [Ashish Sabharwal](https://scholar.google.com/citations?user=7VspfeAAAAAJ) and [Hannaneh Hajishirzi](https://hannaneh.ai/).
 Before that, I received my M.S. and Ph.D. degrees in computer science from Georgia Tech, where I was advised by [Mark Riedl](https://eilab.gatech.edu/mark-riedl.html).
 <!-- I spent time during my PhD at Ai2 working with Ana Marasović, Noah Smith, Swabha Swayamdipta, Jack Hessel, and Yejin Choi; and at Google Brain working with Edward Choi, Gerardo Flores, and Andrew Dai.-->